 3. Use supervision to work within own limits of proficiency

-1. Establish and sustain the boundaries of the counselling relationship
+1. Establish and sustain the boundaries of the therapeutic relationship

 2. Establish and develop the therapeutic relationship

-Unit 3: Working with client diversity in counselling work
+Unit 3: Working with client diversity in therapy work

 1. Understand and work with diversity